-Today we will discuss the main difference between manual testing vs. automation testing along with the best type of testing.
+Today we will discuss the main difference between manual vs. automation testing.
+In this blog, we will also talk about the best type of testing.
 Dispensing a product to the market typically involves testing.
-It is done to certify that software or application performs conferring to the technical necessities and does not include bugs.
+It is done to certify that certain software or application is up to the mark.
+And, functions according to the technical necessities and does not include bugs.

 There are two kinds of testing you can select for this purpose.
 These are manual and automation testing.
 This blog will address the differences between them and which of them fits your project best.